7 Ways To Brighten Your Dark Bathroom

 #6 – Patterns Add Excitement

-Wallpaper has made quite the comeback in recent years, and adding a few wallpaper details to your bathroom can really add some visual excitement.
-Bold patterns in a bathroom are reminiscent of restrooms that are usually staffed by a porter in hotels and five-star restaurants.
+Wallpaper has made quite the comeback in recent years, and adding a few wallpaper details to your bathroom can add some visual excitement.
+Bold patterns in a bathroom are reminiscent of restrooms usually staffed by a porter in hotels and five-star restaurants.
 Furthermore, textures add depth and make the bathroom appear larger.
 You can find wallpapers that match your themes, such as fern designs or sailboats.
 These little touches show creativity and an eye for detail.

 #7 – Glass, Glass, and More Glass!